bainjen/webpack-demo/README.md

 Webpack minifies code and puts it into compact bundles of our specifications, which can be served up to the browser.

+Of course, there are alternative solutions to webpack, and that's great!
+But since Create React App ejects a webpack configuration, webpack is the focus of this exercise!

 ### Babel

 Babel transpiles or converts code into a single version of JS.